Air Conditioner Repair Checklist

 If you have a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for help.
 If you still can’t get it to work, reach us at 561-270-6228 for assistance.

 Your cooling equipment probably has a power-cutting switch around its outdoor unit.
 This switch is generally in a metal box attached to your house.
-If your air conditioner has recently been repaired, the device may have unintentionally been placed in the “off” location.
+If your air conditioner has recently been repaired, the device may have unintentionally been turned off.

 Clogged Condensate Drain Pan